macton/arch-linux-install-notes/arm-chromebook-chroot/README.md

 ## Clean up some warnings

 You may notice some warnings that look like this when running pacman
+Update: Did not occur on latest as of 16 Sep 2013

     warning: could not get filesystem information for /mnt/stateful_partition: No such file or directory
     warning: could not get filesystem information for /mnt/stateful_partition/encrypted: No such file or directory